10 online short, flash fiction stories examples on one page.

 I was home again.

-Weird and Joke Flash fiction story example #4.
+Weird and humor flash fiction short story example #4.
 100 to 200 words range.

 The Turtle and His Unusual Day